NastyaTataurova/recommendation_system/README.md

 # Recommendation System
 Recommendation systems: ALS, Implicit ALS, LightFM

-This project created as a test assignment for VK.
+This project was created as a test assignment for VK.